 ‘“Well, I’m tired tonight,’” she’d say, and we knew she was going to bingo.”

-Behring moved to California in 1972 where he would develop the Blackhawk development near San Francisco.
-He said if he would have stayed in Tamarac, he would have continued building single family homes.
+Behring moved to California in 1972, where he would develop the Blackhawk development near San Francisco.
+He said if he had stayed in Tamarac, he would have continued building single-family homes.
 “I still think that (it)was the finest living that people from the North could get at that time.”

 Behring enjoys looking back not only on the homes that he built but on the relationships that he created by bringing people together.
 He describes his communities as “…a place where they could communicate with people that all had the same problems.
 But they became friends.
 They all had the same interests.”

-“They were they nicest, most wonderful people that I’ve ever met in my life.”
+“They were the nicest, most wonderful people that I’ve ever met in my life.”

-Before meeting with the Tamarac City Commission and residents to give a speech, Behring reminisced about the many friends he met while living here and the work that he did as a developer.
+Before meeting with the Tamarac City Commission and residents to give a speech, Behring reminisced about the many friends he met while living here and his work as a developer.

 “I’m more proud, I think, of what we did here in the beginning of anything I’ve done in my life.
 I think I made more people happy.
 We gave them an opportunity, at a (great) price, to have something, at that time, which was paradise.
 They could come and go as they wanted.”